How to Get a Teaching Credential in California

 How Do You Apply for a Teaching Credential in California?

-Once you’ve completed the requirements to earn a teaching credential, the application process is relatively straightforward.
+Once you’ve completed the California teaching credential requirements to earn a CA teachers credential, the application process is relatively straightforward.

 You must submit the following items by mail to the Commission on Teacher Credentialing: